Government fails Nature again, rejecting call for grouse shooting ban

 An industry incapable of responsible management

 DEFRA's choice of language is telling.
-It says 'well-managed' shooting 'can' be beneficial for wildlife and conservation.
-What it fails to address is whether shooting is well-managed to ensure it is beneficial for wildlife and conservation?
-The answer to this question is a resounding no.
+It says 'well-managed' shooting 'can' be beneficial for wildlife and conservation but fails to address the issue that shooting is NOT well-managed to ensure it is beneficial for wildlife and conservation.

 In 2021, the then Conservative government introduced a partial ban on peatland burning in England.
 It took this action to protect some of the country's most sensitive peatland places after asking landowners to voluntarily stop burning.
 As DEFRA noted at the time: